hackclub/hackclub/workshops/backjack/README.md

     [Check out my code here](https://repl.it/@chrisrama/Blackjack-game-Winner-review#main.cpp)

- + Can you A=ddd Multiple players inside the game, so more than 3 people can play together? this will require some research.
+ + Can you add multiple players inside the game, so more than 3 people can play together? this will require some research.

 Are people impress now, add more feature you think can be cool for the game.